Vedant0106-cloud/Placement-Resources/README.md

 # Placement-Resources
-All required for Placement preparation content
+Welcome All,
+Here you will get each and every content for Placement preparation which will make your roadmap simple to reach a excellent Company or Job.